1. What do I need to bring or mail to your office to get my project reviewed? FAX or email submittals are not acceptable.

-10. How do I submit my application to DOGGR?
+10. How do I submit my application to CalGEM?

 11. I am in a hurry.
 How can the Construction Site Review process be expedited?
-How much does DOGGR charge for expediting the review?
+How much does CalGEM charge for expediting the review?

-12. Why isn’t the well on my property abandoned up to present day standards?
+12. Why isn’t the well on my property permanently sealed and closed to present-day standards?
 Why doesn’t the State of California take care of it?